 Have strong feelings about the idea of paying stormwater fees that are nearly double what they are now if you own property within the New Port Richey city limits?
 How about the notion of also paying higher street light fees if you own property in the city?

 You’ll soon have opportunity to express your thoughts publically to city officials before the issue is voted on by the city council.

-Faced with a dire 5-year projection for city finances, New Port Richey city officials are proposing nearly doubling stormwater fees and hiking street light fees in upcoming fiscal year 2013.
+Faced with, New Port Richey city officials are proposing nearly doubling stormwater fees and hiking street light fees in upcoming fiscal year 2013.
 So the city is having a couple meetings to discuss the hikes.

 Why are these hikes being proposed?

 The revenues of the city’s streetlighting and stormwater utilities have fallen short of meeting expenses over the past several years.
 An important reason to make the utilities break even is to reduce strains on the city’s general fund, which pays for police, fire rescue, parks and recreation, library and other services.
 The streetlight utility is part of the general fund.

 Both residential and commercial properties are charged these fees.